juacker/netdata-multi-agent/README.md

 ## Setup

-- Create a `.env` file with the required claim tokens (if you want to claim all agents to the same space, put the same token value):
+- Create a `.env` file with the required claim tokens (if you want to claim agents to different spaces, set new env vars for them):

 ```txt
 CLAIM_TOKEN_ENV=<TOKEN_VALUE>